rubyghabboun/Employee_Attrition/README.md

 4. Caitlyn Myland

 ## Content of this project repository :
-# Each folder contain relevant code:
+# Each folder contain relevant code or data:
 .
 Resources : 1. employee dataset.
 2. sample data set for algorithm application for new employees.

 . cleaningAndTestData : 1. jupyter notebooks for cleaning , pulling, creating sample dataset, and creating